-During the construction of the Manchester Ship Canal, the workers needed something to keep them warm throughout the cold northern weather.
-Step forward George Key in 1888.
-He developed a new type of coat, which was specifically designed from hardwearing material to ensure it withstood the working and weather conditions.
+The donkey jacket was a new type of coat, specifically designed from hardwearing material to ensure it withstood the working and weather conditions.

-Nowadays, this humble piece has shed the working-class association, and contemporary styles and colours have emerged victorious.
+Nowadays, the humble donkey jacket has shed the working-class association, and contemporary styles and colours have emerged victorious.
 The variety of styles, colours, and fabrics have ensured donkey jackets became an essential wardrobe piece for men from the tips of Scotland to the southernmost point of the UK.

 It’s not hard to see that the future for donkey jackets is bright.
 With contemporary styles designed and crafted using the finest wool, each individual coat is perfect to layer over chunky knits or lighter shirts and t-shirts when the weather turns milder.